 Is Meth REALLY Harmful?

 Before getting onto, what Meth does to your body, we will have a sneak peek at the downsides this drug holds for you.
 Apart from the frequent ill effects, including loss of sleep, nausea, and hyperactivity, Meth has been concluded to cast a great black shadow upon your daily life activities.
 Most of its users happen to be between the ages of 15 and 40 because you feel like you need the most energy!
-And apparently, Meth has been characterized as an energy booster by most drug promoters out there.
+And apparently, Meth has been characterized as an energy booster in the list of the most addictive drugs by most drug promoters out there.

 Let me clarify this to you that, apart from being the most dangerous drug in the long term, Meth’s addiction would not leave you alone for at least two years once you get to stick to it!
 This counts as one of the most harmful effects of meth abuse.
 But wait, there is more to the story!
 And after being orally consumed, it starts reacting in fifteen to twenty minutes, and that is where it becomes worst!